francisco-simoes/genetically-trained-robots/README.md

   <img src="images/BestRobot139.png" alt="hi" class="inline"/>
 </p>

-The "bes trobot" of a generation is the one with the highest fitness.
+The "best robot" of a generation is the one with the highest fitness.
 We can visualize how the fitness of the best robot changes accross generations.
    <p align="center">
   <img src="images/fitness_plot.png" alt="hi" class="inline"/>